The following post is from Emily of Live Renewed: My Top 5 Basic Homemade Green Cleaners

 1. Vinegar and Water

-I keep at least three bottles filled with vinegar and water solution in different places around my house so I always have one close at hand for quick cleaning.
-One thing to keep in mind when cleaning with vinegar — you shouldn’t use it on porous surfaces like granite or marble.
+I keep at least three bottles filled with vinegar and water solution in different places around my house, so I always have one close at hand for quick cleaning.
+One thing to remember when cleaning with vinegar is that you shouldn’t use it on porous surfaces like granite or marble.

 2. Baking Soda in a Parmesan cheese container

-I saved my Parmesan cheese containers and washed them out and now use them for baking soda shakers.
-I have one container in my bathroom that I add about 20 drops of tea tree oil too whenever I refill it.
-I use this one for sprinkling in the toilet, sink and shower as an abrasive cleaner.
+I saved my Parmesan cheese containers and washed them out, and now use them for baking soda shakers.
+I have one container in my bathroom.
+I add about 20 drops of tea tree oil, too, whenever I refill it.
+I use this one for sprinkling in the toilet, sink, and shower as an abrasive cleaner.